WojciechJarka/Contextor/README.md

 # Contextor

 Contextor transforms complex Python repositories into structured architectural context that both developers and Large Language Models (LLMs) can understand.
 It generates JSON reports - you can give access of Output json reports folder to LLM working directly in your repo.
-This way you spare tokens needed by LLM for full structural analysis of the code base.
+This way you spare tokens required by LLM for full structural analysis of the code base.

 It builds a comprehensive representation of a project's architecture, dependencies, relationships, symbol usage, and technical debt through static analysis — without ever executing the analyzed code.